hendriks73/ffsampledsp/README.md

 - Apple Command Line Tools, available via https://developer.apple.com/, or XCode, https://developer.apple.com/xcode/
 - the Windows JNI header files
-- a JDK (to run Maven and get the OSX JNI headers)
+- a JDK (to run Maven and get the macOS JNI headers)
 - [Doxygen](http://www.doxygen.org), available via [MacPorts](https://www.macports.org)

 Once you have all this, you need to adjust some properties in the parent `pom.xml`.